- Social media is no longer just a means of communication, it has become a powerful marketing tool that business owners

 On the contrary, this will most likely annoy your followers, often to such an extent that they ultimately end up unfollowing you on social media completely.

 6 social media marketing tips for small businesses

-So, without further ado, here are a few simple, yet effective, social marketing tips to get your marketing back on track in no time.
+So, without further ado, here are a few simple, yet effective, social media marketing tips to get your marketing back on track in no time.